AdobeDocs/workfront.en/help/classic/workfront-fusion/connections/connect-fusion-to-google-using-oauth.md

 product-area: workfront-integrations;setup
 navigation-topic: connections-annd-webhooks
 title: Connect Adobe Workfront Fusion to Google Services using a custom OAuth client
-description: You must have the following access to use the functionality in this article:
+description: You must have the following access to use the functionality in this article - EDIT ME.
 ---

 # Connect Adobe Workfront Fusion to Google Services using a custom OAuth client